Good Morning America: 1976–1989: Growth and change

 The program's Nielsen ratings climbed slowly, but steadily throughout the 1970s and into the 1980s while Today experienced a slight slump in viewership, especially with Walters' decision to leave NBC for a job at ABC News.
 On August 30, 1976, Tom Brokaw began anchoring Today while the program began a search for a female co-host.
 Within a year, Today managed to beat back the Good Morning America ratings threat with Brokaw and new co-host Jane Pauley, featuring art and entertainment contributor Gene Shalit.
 Good Morning America continued to threaten Todays ratings dominance into the 1980s, especially after Brokaw left the latter program to become co-anchor of NBC Nightly News with Roger Mudd for 17 months before being named sole anchor of that program.
 For the first time, Good Morning America became the highest-rated morning news program in the United States as Today fell to second place.

 At the outset, Good Morning America was a talk program with a main host, Hartman, who was joined by a sidekick co-host; Dussault and Hill were scripted as less-than-equal hosts.
-In 1980, an exasperated Hill left Good Morning America after run-ins with Hartman, who was said to have "had a problem with strong women."
-She was replaced by Joan Lunden, then a reporter at ABC's New York City flagship WABC-TV.
+In 1980, an exasperated Hill left Good Morning America after run-ins with Hartman, who was said to have "had a problem with strong women".
+She was replaced by Joan Lunden, then a reporter at ABC's New York City flagship WABC-TV on August 28, 1980.
 Hartman and Lunden led the show through several years of success.
 Lunden's popularity led to her promotion to co-anchor in 1986, and to more equal footing with Hartman than any woman before her.
 The partnership ended on February 20, 1987, when Hartman retired after 3,189 broadcasts.

 After Hartman's departure, Lunden was paired with ABC News correspondent Charles Gibson on February 23, 1987, which ultimately resulted in ratings for the program skyrocketing.
 The team of Lunden and Gibson became the most popular news partnership on television in the late 1980s and early 1990s, and for the first time Good Morning America regularly won the ratings against Today.
 At one point prior to Spencer Christian's arrival in 1986, forecasts on the program were provided by WXYZ-TV chief meteorologist Jerry Hodak via a split screen between the WXYZ studios in Detroit and the Good Morning America set in New York City.